andriymz/andriymz.github.io/_posts/2019-03-16-authentication-using-kerberos.md

 ## Keytab

-The previous way of authenticating is fine for short-living applications where a client previously acquired a TGT, however since the TGT is only valid for 24h (by default) and can be renewed up to 7 days (by default) after it was issued, an alternative keytab variant of authentication should be used to ensure that the TGT is renewed accordingly and the application can access secured Hadoop services.
+The previous way of authenticating is fine for short-living applications where a client previously acquired a TGT, however since the TGT is only valid for 24h (by default) and can be renewed up to 7 days (by default) after it was issued, an alternative keytab variant of authentication should be used to ensure that the TGT is renewed accordingly and the application can continue to access secured Hadoop services.

 There are two methods allowing to login using a keytab: `loginUserFromKeytab` and `loginUserFromKeytabAndReturnUGI`.
 The mais difference between them is that the former method returns nothing and sets the currently logged-in user at the UserGroupInformation level, which can be then accessed using the `getCurrentUser` method, and the latter just logs-in without affecting the currently logged-in user.